 For anyone interested in personal branding it is an absolute must.
 The cost is 20 USD and is well worth your investment.
 Combining this with the strengths finder and Myers Briggs will help create your complete personality profile picture.
 Do this one 3rd.
 Where to take it: How to Fascinate

 4. Your Unique Strengths: Feedback Analysis

 This is the least sexy of all the approaches.
 It’s slow, boring, takes a lot of time and consistent effort.
 However, those that do it can become leaders much faster than their peers.
-Peter Drucker called it ‘Feedback Analysis’ and said it was the only true way to discover your strengths.
+Peter Drucker called it ‘Feedback Analysis’ and said it was the only true way to discover your strengths in your personality traits.
 For thousands of years, world leaders have been using variations of ‘Feedback Analysis’ to create the foundation for their leadership power.
-This strategy works because your strengths are completely unique to you.
+This strategy works because your strengths are unique to you.
 Your combination of DNA and your life experiences make up who you are and can’t be duplicated.

 - Get a real pen and a real notebook with real paper (tablets and iPhones don’t count).

 - Each day check-in with yourself and ask “what did I do well today?” and “what could I have done better?“

 - Before you make big decisions write out what you expect will happen.
 Then, 9 to 12 months later compare the results (what happened) with what you thought would happen.
 This is especially important for those already in leadership positions.

 - Look for patterns in your results and ask:

 - Which habits, actions, and behaviors are generating the greatest returns?

 - Where am I talented and where do I have a weakness?